 Access points are regulated the whole time.
-However, the early morning time bands (7:00 to 9:30 h) and the evening ones (20:00 to 23:00 h, currently 20h by order of Procicat) are reserved for citizens.
+However, the early morning time bands (7:00 to 9:30 h) and the evening ones (20:00 to 22:00 h) are reserved for citizens.
 Between 9:30 and 19:30 h, access is shared between citizens and visitors.
 To make this possible, there are a total of 9 entries: four meant only for neighbors and citizens, four for visitors and citizens and one exit point located at carrer Olot.

 Antoni Gaudí, world heritage